Top Ten Nutritional Myths.

 Life Extension - Free Radical Theory of Aging.

-Free radical levels rise in the body during rigorous exercise and from exposure to pollutants, radiation, UV light and smoking.
+Free radical levels rise in the body during rigorous exercise and from exposure to pollutants, radiation, UV light, and smoking.
 During infection and chronic inflammation, massive amounts of nitric oxide and superoxide radicals form in immune cells to fight off invading bacteria and viruses.
-Made in excess, these oxidants can harm and combine to form another toxic chemical that produces further damage in DNA and brain cells.
+Made in excess, these oxidants can harm and combine to form other toxic chemicals that produces further damage in DNA and brain cells.

 Eskimos Prove An All Meat Diet Provides Excellent Health.

-Inflammatory Bowel Diseases, IBD, IBS, Crohn's, Ulcerative Colitis, Candida & Others.
+Inflammatory Bowel Diseases, IBD, IBS, Crohn's, Ulcerative Colitis, Candida, and Others.

 Myth No. 5 - Humans are Natural Born Runners.